Tegalalang Rice Terrace 2026: Rp 25,000 Entry, 7 Best Photo Spots — by Certified Bali Guide

 - Signal is weak in the valley.
 Download offline maps.
 This matters more than it sounds — the path is not always obvious.

 - Combine it with a waterfall, not another tourist stop.
 Drive 25 minutes further north to Tegenungan or Tibumana waterfall for a swim before lunch.
-See our list of the best waterfalls in Bali for which one fits your route.
+See our list of the best waterfalls in Bali.

 - Don't wear white.
 The paths are red volcanic clay.
 You will get them dirty.
 Everyone does.

-For a full day plan, we usually combine Tegalalang with other things to do in Ubud — Tirta Empul for the water purification ritual, a coffee plantation visit, and lunch at a traditional warung in Penestanan.
+For a full day plan, we usually combine Tegalalang with other things to do in Ubud — Tirta Empul for the water purification ritual, a Bali temple visit, a coffee plantation stop, and lunch at a traditional warung in Penestanan.
 Morning rice terraces, midday ritual, afternoon coffee, and you are back in Ubud before the afternoon traffic builds up.

 FAQ